 callback(err, output) will be picked up by the next execution of your Zap, but will not affect that task's execution, other than side effects like

-console.log: Super helpful if you want to debug your function.
+console.log: this utility allows you to debug your function.
 You'll need to test your Zap to see the values.
-The logs are returned to you in a
+The logs are returned in a

-StoreClient : A built-in utility for storing and retrieving data between Zap runs.
-Learn more here.
+StoreClient : a built-in utility for storing and retrieving data between Zap runs.

 Running your Zap via the dashboard is the canonical way to confirm the behavior you expect.
-Your Task History will have all relevant details around the Code step's
+Your Zap History will have all relevant details around the Code step's

 output and logs.
 The test step in the editor can be used for a tighter feedback loop.

-- Free users are limited to 1 second and 128mb of RAM.
-Paid users get well over double that at 10 seconds and 256mb of RAM.
-Your Zap will hit an error if you exceed these limits.
+- Free users can run scripts of up to 1 second and 128 MB of RAM.
+Paid users can run scripts of up to 10 seconds and 256 MB of RAM.
+Your Zap will hit an error if it exceeds these limits.

 fetch is already included in the namespace.

-Some common error messages you might find include:
+Some common error messages you might encounter include:

-- Scripting payload too large: This means the total amount of data returned from your function is too large.
-See Limitations with code steps for more information.
+- Scripting payload too large: this means the total amount of data returned from your function is too large.
+See Limitations with code steps.

-- NoneType object does not support item assignment: This shows up when you redefine some of the important variables in the function, namely callback.
-Lambda expects callback to be there to complete an async function, so if you've redefined it you'll get some strange errors.
+- NoneType object does not support item assignment: this error can happen when you redefine some of the important variables in the function, such as

 fetch().then() doesn't have a

-.catch(callback) will suffice because the error will be passed as the first argument.
-Alternatively, use await with a Node 8 Code step to avoid having to worry about this.
+.catch(callback) will solve this, as the error will be passed as the first argument.

 callback.
-We provide those for your convenience but you don't need to use them.
-That said, if you see something else listed there it might be a sign that you have a bug!
+Those are provided for your convenience, but you don't need to use them.
+If you see something else listed, you may need to debug your code.